st3adyp1ck/billieWEBM/RAILWAY_DEPLOYMENT_GUIDE.md

 ```

 ### 2. **Deploy on Railway**
-- Railway will automatically detect the changes
+- Railway will automatically detect the changes and use Nixpacks
-- The new `nixpacks.toml` ensures FFmpeg is installed
+- Railway's default environment should include FFmpeg
 - Health check endpoint `/health` will verify everything is working
+- If FFmpeg is missing, Railway logs will show detailed error information

 ### 3. **Monitor Deployment**
 - Check Railway logs for the detailed startup messages